signfang/DrumMachinePO/README.md

 Sample names should match the ones in the following list.

-'KickDrum', 'SnareDrum', 'HHClosed', 'HHOpen', 'TomHi', 'TomMid', 'TomLow', 'Clap', 'Clav', 'Rimshot', 'Cowbell', 'Maraca', 'CongaHi', 'CongaMid', 'CongaLow'
+**'KickDrum', 'SnareDrum', 'HHClosed', 'HHOpen', 'TomHi', 'TomMid', 'TomLow', 'Clap', 'Clav', 'Rimshot', 'Cowbell', 'Maraca', 'CongaHi', 'CongaMid', 'CongaLow'**

-If suffix numbers are added on the file name, e.g. KickDrum1.pda, KickDrum2.pda...
+If suffix numbers are added on the file name, e.g. **KickDrum1.pda, KickDrum2.pda**...
 DrumMachinePO will add all of them for each banks.

+Alternatively, you can name your samples like this:

+**'Bank1_mySample.pda'**

+Then it will be shown up in the Bank 1 - which is the KickDrum - with names shown as 'mySample'

+You can see the names in the figure, I've loaded a sample with name 'Bank15_Crash.pda', then changed its bank number so it shows up as such.

 Use crank on the track name, then use the crank to select the sample for the bank.
+It also plays the current sound when you crank on the track name.